stape-io/event-enricher-tag/README.md

 This tag is useful when you want to:
 - Enrich Event Data before it reaches other tags.
 - Change the event name to be used in triggers or analytics.
-- Use transformed variable data in other variables and/or triggers without triggering additional unwanted requests.
+- Use transformed variable data in other variables and/or triggers without triggering additional unwanted requests (such as requests triggered by Transformations that sometimes evaluate variables that produce HTTP requests multiple times).

 ## Getting Started